camsb/UCSBHyperLoop/README.md

 5. Click Finish.

 ## Cloning the Git Repositiory
-1. First, navigate to the LPCXpresso workspace directory (on the Git Powershell for PC or Terminal for Mac) where the imported projects are contained.
+1. First, navigate to the LPCXpresso workspace directory (on the Git Powershell for PC or Terminal for Mac) where the imported LPCOpen projects are contained.
 For me, it was /Users/myname/LPCXpresso/.
 2. Go to the git respository online (https://github.com/camsb/UCSBHyperLoop) and copy the link by the "HTTPS" button.
 Currently this shows (https://github.com/camsb/UCSBHyperLoop.git).
 3. In the directory you navigated to, perform the following command: "git clone https://github.com/camsb/UCSBHyperLoop.git".
 5. You now have the latest source code and a working project.